 Physical therapy is commonly used to manage frozen shoulder, alongside pharmaceutical interventions such as corticosteroid injections or non-steroidal anti-inflammatory drugs.2,3 Hydrodilatation and extracorporeal shockwave therapy are some other non-surgical strategies that help manage frozen shoulder.3.4

-However, when non-surgical options fail to work within the first year of treatment, surgical intervention becomes necessary.4 It is important to note that surgical options, such as manipulation under anesthesia and arthroscopic capsular release, are associated with possible complications, including fractures and axillary nerve injury.4
+However, when non-surgical options fail to work within the first year of treatment, surgical intervention becomes necessary.4 It is important to note that surgical options, such as manipulation under anesthesia and arthroscopic capsular release, are very invasive and associated with possible complications, including fractures and axillary nerve injury.4

 Frozen Shoulder: Adhesive Capsulitis Embolization (ACE)

-Adhesive capsulitis embolization is a low-risk, minimally invasive alternative to the treatment options we have discussed above.5 In this process, spherical particles, typically 75-200 microns in size, are injected into the arteries in the affected shoulder capsule.6,7 The aim is to block the blood flow into inflamed areas and ease the pain.6,7 Indeed, this method not only reduces pain but also improves shoulder function in a safe and effective manner.5,6
+Frozen shoulder or adhesive capsulitis embolization is a low-risk, non-surgical effective treatment alternative.5 Using a tiny catheter, an antibiotic and sometimes spherical particles are injected into the arteries in the affected shoulder capsule.6,7 The aim is to block the blood flow into inflamed areas and ease the pain.6,7 Images prior to treatment typically demonstrated abnormally enlarged blood vessels around the shoulder joint, which disappear immediately following the treatment.
+Indeed, this method not only reduces pain but also improves shoulder function in a safe and effective manner.5,6

 In fact, improvements in the shoulder joint’s range of motion can occur as early as 24 hours after embolization.7 In some cases, however, further physical therapy is required after embolization in order to gain proper joint function.7